aj976142/EnumerationSubDomain/README-EN.md

 // Non-monitoring mode to send email notification results python enum_domains.py -d qq.com -n -e -mf qq_mointor.txt

+//Build with docker, where start.sh is the script that is executed when the docker container starts
+//You can modify the commands in start.sh by yourself. chmod 755 docker.sh sudo ./docker.sh

 // more help
 python enum_domains.py -h